FOX FAMILY CARE

 currently breeding he has expressed desire to try.
 He has

-repeatedly gotten foxes and other pets then gotten rid of them
+repeatedly bought foxes and other pets then sold them

 once they grow up and are no longer cute kits or puppies then